 The brain’s connectivity determines our ability to perceive the world around us.
-This connectivity is largely defined by synapses, the sites where neurons transmit signals to one other.
-Synapses provide the basic means for neuronal communication, and are bridged by molecular bundles, called cell-adhesion molecules.
-Although several hundred such molecules exist, there seems to be a particular logic to the way they are associated with different synapses.
-Because of this intriguing organization, cell-adhesion molecules are presumed to serve as the ‘connectivity code’ for circuits of the brain.
+This connectivity is largely defined by synapses: the sites where neurons transmit signals to one other and which provide the basic means for neuronal communication.

 Csaba Földy is an Assistant Professor and a Co-Director of the Brain Research Institute.
 He studied physics in Budapest, Hungary, and then received his Ph.D. in Neurosciences at UC Irvine, USA.
 As a postdoctoral fellow, he joined the laboratories of Profs.
 Thomas C. Südhof and Robert C. Malenka at Stanford University, USA, where he started to work on cell-adhesion molecule signaling and developed combined approaches for electrophysiological and molecular profiling of single neurons.
 In 2014, he received an ERC Starting Grant (later replaced by and SNF - ERC Transfer Grant).